-For the sixth round of NHA, Out of Pocket health expenditure is estimated from the data extracted from Household Income & Expenditures Survey (HIES) 2015-16.
-In the sixth round of NHA 2015-16, health expenditures of autonomous bodies and corporations working under administrative control of federal & provincial governments have been projected on the basis of actual data obtained from the census of autonomous bodies and corporations conducted in 2011-12.
-The health expenditure of private health care providers has also been estimated by extrapolating forward the actual results of the census of big hospitals and survey of the rest of providers conducted for year 2009-10.
-I am thankful to all respondents who have shared their data with PBS for this important endeavour.
+In the seventh round of NHA 2017-18, health expenditures of autonomous bodies and corporations working under administrative control of federal & provincial governments have been projected on the data obtained from the census of autonomous bodies and corporations conducted in 2011-12.
+The health expenditure of private health care providers has also been estimated by extrapolating forward (2017-18) the actual results of the census of big hospitals and survey of the rest of providers conducted for fiscal year 2009-10.